lausberger/privacy-activism/README.md

 * Researched adblockparser Python library
 * Created Python script to download advertisement images from URL and place images in their own folder
 * Assisted with experimental design
+* Tested Ad tool to check for bugs with retrieving Ad URL's